ManticoreGamesInc/platform-documentation/src/tutorials/pet_namer.md

 - Knowledge Level: Basic Lua Understanding
 - Skills you will learn:
     - Design a simple UI prompt.
-    - Detect if the player enters text to the Text Entry Box.
+    - Detect if the player enters text into the Text Entry Box.
     - Detect if a player enters a trigger.
     - Display Fly Up Text above the player's head.